-Cysts of the sporozoan parasite Sarcocystis are present in 90% of esophageal muscles from horses >8 yr of age and in 6% of gluteal muscle biopsies from healthy Quarter Horses.
+Cysts of the sporozoan parasite Sarcocystis were present in 88.9% of esophageal muscles from horses >8 years of age in an abattoir study.
+1 References Necrosis of skeletal and cardiac muscle may occur in association with viral diseases such as equine influenza and equine infectious anemia.
+In most situations, viral-induced muscle damage represents... read more In another study, sarcocysts were found in 10 of 164 (6%) gluteal muscle biopsies from healthy Quarter Horses.
 2 References Necrosis of skeletal and cardiac muscle may occur in association with viral diseases such as equine influenza and equine infectious anemia.
-In most situations, viral-induced muscle damage represents... read more Occasionally, heavy infestations occur through contamination of feed with canine feces, resulting in signs of fever, anorexia, stiffness, weight loss, muscle fasciculations, atrophy, and weakness.
+In most situations, viral-induced muscle damage represents... read more Occasionally, heavy infestations occur via contamination of feed with canine feces, resulting in clinical signs of fever, anorexia, stiffness, weight loss, muscle fasciculations, atrophy, and weakness.
 Diagnosis of sarcocystosis requires history, clinical signs, laboratory evaluation, and the demonstration of an inflammatory reaction to immature cysts in muscle biopsies.
 Treatment includes NSAIDs and drugs such as trimethoprim sulfa and pyrimethamine or ponazuril.
 (Also see Sarcocystosis Sarcocystosis .)

-Staphylococcus aureus, Streptococcus equi, and Corynebacterium pseudotuberculosis are common causes of skeletal muscle abscessation, which develops after penetrating injuries or by hematogenous or local spread of infection.
-Initially there is an ill-defined cellulitis, which may heal or progress to a well-defined abscess.
-An abscess may heal, expand, or fistulate, usually to the skin surface with potential for a chronic granuloma with intermittent discharge.
+Staphylococcus aureus, Streptococcus equi, and Corynebacterium pseudotuberculosis are common causes of skeletal muscle abscesses, which develop after penetrating injuries or by hematogenous or local spread of infection.
+Initially, there is an ill-defined cellulitis, which may heal or progress to a well-defined abscess.
+An abscess may heal, expand, or fistulate, usually to the skin surface, with potential for a chronic granuloma with intermittent discharge.
 Prognosis is usually good for superficial abscesses.
 Deep abscesses are more difficult to manage successfully.